ArtHitParade

 Released from the factory under pressure from Chinetti five days before Le Mans with a simple flash of paint and a far from complete interior layout, this 250 GT LWB California Spider is the second of its kind in the Competizione configuration.
 Driven by its first owner and a co-driver, this brand new car ends the event with a very good result : 5th overall and 3rd in class.
 It was afterward honorably participating in various American competitions in 1959 and 1960.

 This high-end car with a competition history is still more desirable since it was restored in 2011 by Motion Products Inc., the company of Wayne Obry.
-It was sold for $ 18M from a lower estimate of $ 14M by RM Sotheby's on December 6, 2017, lot 141 estimated $ 14M.
+It was sold for $ 18M from a lower estimate of $ 14M by RM Sotheby's on December 6, 2017, lot 141, and for $ 9.5M by Broad Arrow on March 8, 2025, lot 234.
+It is presented in its original silver metallic livery.
+The engine is in matching numbers.
+It is Ferrari Classiche certified.
+Please watch the video shared by Broad Arrow.

-Ferrari and NART did not push this solution much further : only three SWB Spiders will be built for competition.
+Ferrari and NART did not push this solution much further : eight LWB and only three SWB Spiders had been built for competition.

 Cars 1958-59